Next Baptism Service

 REMOVE: leather belts, watches, billfolds, glasses, etc.

-WEAR: a dark colored t-shirt/top and dark slacks or jeans.
+WEAR: a dark colored t-shirt/top and dark shorts or pants.

 Water Baptism is a public testimony of faith in Jesus Christ and the work of the Holy Spirit in you.
 True Christianity is not just an agreement with a set of beliefs but also evidence of changing from man’s ways to God’s ways.
 (Romans 8:29) We believe it is important for your life to show evidence of change.
 This is not about being perfect, no one is, but it is about beginning the process of taking on new beliefs, attitudes, actions and lifestyles by the work of the Holy Spirit who now lives in you.
 One of these areas for change relates to living together outside of marriage.
 We believe the Bible teaches that this is for a man and a woman who are legally married to each other.
 In the New Testament, we are told to abstain from all evil and appearance of evil.
 (1 Thessalonians 5:22) For these reasons, we will not baptize an individual or couple who is/are living together, unmarried.
 If necessary, the pastor involved in your baptism will talk to you about your living situation.